About me

 Education & career

 I was educated at Colfe's School in South East London and then UCL, where I read Economics, before completing a PGCE in Business and Economics Education at the Institute of Education.
 My teaching career began with roles in the economics and business departments of Coulsdon College and Whitgift School.
-I moved into middle leadership when I joined Tiffin School as Head of Economics, and my final post in the UK was that of Head of Economics and Business at Trinity School.
+I moved into middle leadership when I joined Tiffin School as Head of Economics, and my final post in the UK was that of Head of Economics and Business at Trinity School, Croydon.

 The bigger picture